murex/EventStormingJournal/_posts/2022-03-11-3-questions-to-know-if-event-storming-the-flow-could-help-you.markdown

 The Genesis team is working on a software product.
 The team was once famous for its capacity to respond to client requests extremely fast.
 Yet, during the last year, each time they received such a request, their work always ended up generating new issues: regressions on the existing code, workarounds that are more and more complex to find, more time dedicated to testing and fixing the regressions than to implement the actual solution.

-Although Genesis team members still wished to answer client requests fast, it seemed that a mystery spell had been cast against them.
-This situation felt as stressful as being trapped in an ever-growing snowball running downhill with no idea on how to stop it.
-The more they wanted to bring back their capacity to respond to client requests quickly, the longer it would take them.
+Although Genesis team members still wished to answer client requests fast, it seemed that a mystery spell had been cast against them. **This situation felt as stressful as being trapped in an ever-growing snowball running downhill with no idea on how to stop it.** The more they wanted to bring back their capacity to respond to client requests quickly, the longer it would take them.

 ## The story of a team that was anticipating market needs

 The Moonraker team is working on another software product.
 Not long ago, Moonraker people were assigned a task to anticipate a future market need, based on strategic analysis from product people in the management.

 Moonraker guys started developing a new component (_let's call it 'error handling', although we don't really care about what it is for the purpose of this post_).
 It took them 1,5 years to design, build, and test the first version.
 The good news is that it coincided with the moment when the first client use case was identified.
 The bad news was that the volume of 'errors' that the 'error handling' component should have handled for this client was way higher than what it was meant to be.
-As the client use case needed to be covered quickly, an architectural decision was made to have the client-facing team (another one) build a local workaround for this specific client.
+As the client use case needed to be covered quickly, **an architectural decision was made to have the client-facing team (another one) build a local workaround for this specific client**.
 Although the client would be satisfied, it was a 'cosmetic gesture'.
 The decision clearly acknowledged that some technical debt was created and would need to be repaid.

 When a second client use case was identified, Moonraker people had started to work on other quite urgent stuff.
 Consequently, Moonraker could only dedicate time during the next 4 weeks to address this new request for the new use case.
 Although there were still some questions on the level of performance for error handling, the plan to dedicate a limited amount of time seemed acceptable, as the new request was documented with a design to implement.
 Moonraker people started to work right away.
 A commitment by the client manager was made to the new client.

 We are now one week away to the delivery date.
 Moonraker people made assumptions with regards to the targeted performance level.
 They are under pressure to deliver on time, while still taking care of their other urgent stuff.
-They are raising the question.
-What is the plan B in case we are late or our assumptions are wrong?
+They are raising the question. **What is the plan B in case we are late or our assumptions are wrong?**

 ## Why are these stories similar?